1. Social Media Manager

 Building an app may seem overwhelming, but it only needs practice and effort.
-With the success of such applications as YouTube, Snapchat, and Instagram, every company is eager to launch the next groundbreaking app.
+There are even software like Appypie that allows you to develop an app without coding.
 Developers are in massive demand, and those in the Android platform have an average salary of $97.6K.

 20. Air BnB Hosting

 The monthly earning potential as an Air BnB host stands at $607, and all you have to do is sign up your house for free.
 The platform charges a flat fee of 3% for every reservation which is among the lowest in the industry as described in the website.
 The site boasts of 800K average stays every night across the world which is a viable market to start your hosting business.

 People are always looking to learn how to use a musical instrument, and your knowledge may help jumpstart your music lessons business.
 You can teach an individual or even a group, and you will have to tailor your instruction to meet the level of skills of your students.
 You can opt to charge per hour or lesson.

 If you love to bake cookies, cupcakes, or any other sweets, you may be able to launch your own business selling baked goods.
 In the past, to sell baked items would require a potential entrepreneur to open up a bakery.
 These days, anyone can begin selling goods online to friends, family, and strangers using visual platforms such as Instagram and Pinterest.

 Traackr, an influencer management platform, reported that 72% of major brands are investing a substantial part of their advertising budgets to influencers.
 Influencers are disrupting traditional methods of marketing by having an effect on the purchasing habits of their followers.
 Some Influencers have reported made as much as $10,000 per post or video if they have millions of followers.
 To get into this business, you will need to cultivate a recognizable brand and a sizeable online following.